emilsw/ew/index.md

 I’d like to work with you for an initial three-month engagement, in order to gauge whether we’d be a good fit.

-And if you’re unsatisfied with me for any reason after three months, **I’ll provide you with a full refund of your most recent month’s payment**.
-I stand behind all the work that I do.

-But please note as a solo consultant, there is a physical limit to how many clients I can service in a month.
-Therefore, at the moment I’ve got the capacity to take on **<span style="color:red">only <strike>three</strike> <strike> two </strike> one new client </span>**.
+As a solo consultant, there is a physical limit to how many clients I can service in a month.
+Therefore, at the moment I’ve got the capacity to take on **<span style="color:red">only one new client </span>**.

 **ROI focused**